-Managing own internet infrastructures, making adjustments to computing needs on the fly is expensive and complicated.
+Managing own internet infrastructure, making adjustments to computing needs on the fly is expensive and complicated.
 Cloud computing makes it much easier.
 Here’s why small and medium businesses have a unique advantage on cloud, amid the pandemic.

-- Low Upfront costs – in a budget conscious environment, businesses supporting outsourced cloud services enable them to invest significantly less cash upfront rather than scaling up on prem data center capacity or acquiring traditional licensed software.
+- Low Upfront Costs – in a budget-conscious environment, businesses supporting outsourced cloud services enable them to invest significantly less cash upfront rather than scaling up on-prem data center capacity or acquiring traditional licensed software.

 - Implement changes fast (Adaptability) – One of the most affected companies during the pandemic is Airbnb, their whole customer base vanished in no time.
 But they have been really fast to adapt and change the focus from tourists to locals.
 Swift changes require swift systems which can adapt quickly and implement fast.
 Cloud enables the business to be flexible and highly adaptable.

-- Scale as per the usage – In many businesses especially ecommerce or online based, which might have a sudden peak of traffic, the platform needs to be prepared to increase power.
+- Scale as per the usage – In many businesses especially e-commerce or online-based, which might have a sudden peak of traffic, the platform needs to be prepared to increase power.
 Scaling as per usage plays a key role in such cases – it allows the consumers to scale up and down with ease.

 - Reduced network downtime – the cloud goes a long way in reducing downtime and keeping companies online.
 In the event of a disaster, hosting data offsite in a cloud environment guarantees its safety.
 Additionally, with an ultra-low latency network, your data can be recovered quickly and efficiently.
-With high availability solutions that offer advanced security and reliability, your business can worry less about downtime, and more about getting the job done.
+With high-availability solutions that offer advanced security and reliability, your business can worry less about downtime, and more about getting the job done.